 Don’t expect the offshore cost model to change.

 Many, if not most, IT service companies charge by the hour – not by solution delivered.
-The more complex the project, the more hours they need, regardless if the deliverable solves a problem.
+The more complex the project, the more hours they need.
+And there aren't many guarantees.
+You pay for the work, whether it solves a problem or not.

 Ask most offshore IT shops and you’ll find that, yes, they can talk about the technology, but will have no idea how to apply it to your business or operational needs: